hashbender/monad/README.md

-To understand how the source code is organized, you should start by reading the execution [developer overview](docs/overview.md), which explains how execution and consensus fit together, and where in the source tree you can find different pieces of functionality.
+To understand how the source code is organized, you should start by reading the execution [developer overview](docs/overview.md), which explains how execution and consensus fit together, and where in the source tree you can find different pieces of functionality